definitelynotrafa/WiredWatcher/README.md

 python3 -m PyInstaller --onefile --noconsole \
 --add-data "config.json:." \
 --add-data "modules:modules" \
+--hidden-import=PIL._tkinter_finder \
 wiredwatcher.py

 # Executable will be in dist/ | you just need to chmod +x it

+# To use it as an app you need to create a shortcut

+nano ~/.local/share/applications/wiredwatcher.desktop

+# Then add this modifying it your info

+[Desktop Entry]
+Name=wired://watcher
+Comment=Simple reconnaissance tool for CTF challenges Exec=executable_location
+Icon=icon_location
+Terminal=false
+Type=Application
+Categories=Utility;

 ```

 <div align="center">